circleci/circleci-docs/jekyll/_cci2/databases.md

 - Server v2.x
 ---

-This document describes how to use the official CircleCI pre-built Docker container images for a database service in CircleCI 2.0.
+This document describes how to use the official CircleCI pre-built Docker container images for a database service in CircleCI.

 * TOC
 {:toc}